Task management

 Task management is the process of overseeing a task through its lifecycle.
 It involves planning, testing, tracking, and reporting.
 Task management can help individuals achieve goals or enable groups of individuals to collaborate and share knowledge for the accomplishment of collective goals.
 Tasks are also differentiated by complexity, from low to high.

 Effective task management requires overseeing all aspects of a task, including its status, priority, time, human and financial resource assignments, recurrence, dependencies, notifications, etc. These can be lumped together broadly as the fundamental activities of task management.

 Managing tasks for multiple individuals or teams can be facilitated by specialized software, such as workflow or project-management software.
-This type of software is sometimes referred to as a productivity system.

 Task management may be a component of project management and process management, serving as the foundation for efficient workflow within an organization.
 Project managers adhering to task-oriented management have a detailed and up-to-date project schedule and are usually good at directing team members and moving the project forward.